1Shubham7/calorymeter/README.md

 ## README is WIP

-Calorymeter is a full stack application built using **Go + React**.
-It allows users to track their daily calorie intake and provides personalized diet recommendations based on their dietary habits using **Gemini**.
-Key features include **email OTP validation** for secure account verification and **JWT authentication** for scalable session management.
-Build automation is managed using a Makefile to streamline development and deployment.
+Calorymeter is a full-stack application built using **Go + React** that helps users track their daily calorie intake and provides personalized diet recommendations powered by the **Gemini API**.
+It features **email OTP validation** for secure account verification, **JWT authentication** for scalable session management, and incorporates **authentication middleware** and a **token bucket rate limiter** to enhance security and manage API traffic effectively.
+The application also includes a **real-time chat room** powered by **WebSockets** for seamless user communication.
+Build automation is streamlined using a **Makefile**, ensuring efficient development and deployment.

 ⭐ Star us on GitHub — it motivates me a lot!